micropython/micropython/README.md

 -----------------

 The "stm32" port requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
-For those using Arch Linux, you need arm-none-eabi-binutils and arm-none-eabi-gcc packages.
+For those using Arch Linux, you need arm-none-eabi-binutils, arm-none-eabi-gcc and arm-none-eabi-newlib packages.
 Otherwise, try here: https://launchpad.net/gcc-arm-embedded

 To build: